SquadraCorse/ng-lazy-image/README.md

 ## Installation
 1. `bower install angular-lazy-image`
-2. Add a dependency on `lazyImage` in your app module.
+2. Add a dependency on `squadracorse.lazyImage` in your app module.
 3. See the `style.css` for some classes you can use (will add more aspect ratio's later)